rkdalsrl1511/Mhorseshoe/README.md

 algorithm using a horseshoe prior.
 A feature of this package is that it implements approximate MCMC algorithm from Johndrow et al. (2020) and provides a horseshoe estimator that can effectively reduce computational costs for high-dimensional sparse data.
-This package provides three different algorithm functions :
+This package provides two different algorithm functions :

--`exact_horseshoe()` Run the horseshoe estimator assuming a linear model.
+-`exact_horseshoe()` Run the horseshoe estimator.

 -`approx_horseshoe()` Run the horseshoe estimator with the approximate algorithm applied.

--`mapprox_horseshoe()` Run the horseshoe estimator, which estimates and updates the threshold of the approximate algorithm.

-mapprox_horseshoe updates parameters in the same way as approx_horseshoe, but while approx_horseshoe uses a fixed value as the threshold of the approximation algorithm, mapprox_horseshoe adds a new threshold update process.
-More information about these can be found in `vignette("Mhorseshoe")`.

 ## Installation